It is very sad on a human level. But what is the answer biblically? Is there hope?

 (Some interpreters say that the “little ones” refer to weak disciples because the phrase “little ones” appears in other passages that seem to mean “weak disciples” [Matt.
 10:42; Mark 9:42].
 However, that interpretation depends on the widespread belief among scholars that whenever and wherever a phrase or even a statement by Jesus may appear, it can only mean one thing, in this case “weak disciples.”
 In truth, in my own study Jesus had more flexibility than the modern scholars grant him.
 And in my opinion, the little ones in Matt.
 18:10 means children.
 The context decides.
 But if one is inclined to still interpret it as “weak disciples,” then consider all the other verses in this section)

 11..
 Rom.
 1:20 teaches that God’s creation reveals two of God’s attributes, which can be understood by people, so they are without excuse.
 Paul is writing to adult Romans who can understand his epistle.
-Infants and younger children cannot understand creation (or his epistle) in an adult way, so the reasonable implication is that they do have an excuse (cf. Deut.
+Infants and younger children cannot understand creation (or his epistle) in an adult way, so a reasonable implication is that they do have an excuse (cf. Deut.
 1:39, above).

 12..
 2 Cor.
 5:10 says we are judged by our works done in the body.
 Paul is talking to adult Corinthians who can understand his letters.
 Everyone will be judged by the works done in their bodies.
 How much less will infants and small children who do not and cannot commit such bad deeds as adults do in their body not be judged negatively.
 But what about the belief in imputed sin, even to children?
 Even if one insists on imputed original sin, then the above verses in this list indicates that different criteria of judgment are applied to children (see no. 2 in the Objections and Replies section, below).

 One summary comment: For adults, their acceptance or rejection of the Lordship of Christ or their faith in him or their unbelief is the main criterion for heaven or hell.
-But the whole point of this post is to provide biblical evidence for children and infants whose saving faith is clear enough to reassure their parents that their child is in heaven.
+But the whole point of this post is to provide biblical evidence for children and infants whose saving faith is not clear enough to reassure their parents that their child is in heaven.
 God judges them on different criteria.
 They are therefore in heaven.